 1) Please reserve your time slot via texting us at 619-233-8833.

 2) Museum location: 1925 K Street, corner of 20th & K, in the Sherman Heights Historic District of San Diego, just east of downtown and the East Village.
-There is plenty of no-cost parking near the Villa in the neighborhood in the daytime.
+This is a residential neighborhood with no-cost parking near the Villa in the neighborhood in the daytime.

 3) Please bring cash to pay for your admission.
 Please, no bills over $20.
 We don’t take credit cards or other forms of payment.

-There is no eating, drinking, or photography/recording allowed inside this historic site.
+There is no eating, drinking, photography, recording or use of apps allowed inside this historic site.
 Please, no sharp heels to protect the historic floors.
-Any strollers or rolling suitcases or large bags of any kind will need to remain in the front lobby.
+Any strollers, suitcases, backpacks, and large bags of any kind will need to remain in the front lobby.

 We’re not haunted, we’re enchanted!
 We’re a beautiful historic site.
 We do not do paranormal investigations.
 We do partner with the Haunted San Diego Tours to share some of the real history of the mysterious Mr. Jesse Shepard!